Swimming – (Wan Chai Pool – Now full for 2021)

-The Wanchai Training Pool is a 50 metre pool and AVOHK reserve lanes.
+The Wan Chai Swimming Pool is a 50 metre pool and AVOHK reserve lanes.
 The lane costs are recovered from swimmers who sign up to use the pool but we limit this number of swimmers on a first-come, first-served basis.

 Please get your forms and cheques in early if you want to be guaranteed a spot.

 Pool swimming times and joining procedures will be more or less the same as in the past.

 - Monday – Thursday: 12-2pm with 2-3 lanes

 AVOHK annual membership fees are payable at $150/person or over 60 yrs $75/person – see membership section of website for full details.

 Please note that not only must annual AVOHK fees plus Swimming Fee be paid but an application form must also be filled in each year by each swimming member.
 This is on the website or attached.